OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:30

 > Maharai from Netophah,
-> Heled, son of Baanah from Netophah,
+> and Heled, son of Baanah also from Netophah,

 ## 1 Chronicles 11:31